-Each student is responsible for knowing, adhering, and acknowledging access to the current admitted student policies for the College of Nursing and Health Sciences (CNHS) and their specific program.
+Each student is responsible for knowing and adhering to the current admitted student policies for the College of Nursing and Health Sciences (CNHS) and their specific program.
 These policies are made available to students upon admission and are published on the CNHS website.
-Students are notified by Metropolitan State email when policies are updated.
+Students are notified by Metro State email when policies are updated.
 Students are responsible for knowing and learning about changes in policies.
-The responsibility for the implementation of these policies is assigned to the Dean and faculty of the CNHS.
+The responsibility for the implementation of these policies is assigned to the dean and faculty of CNHS.

-Petition for Exceptions to Policies
+Petition for Exceptions to Polices

-A student seeking an exception from a policy or requirement may do so through the College of Nursing and Health Sciences petition process.
+A student seeking an exception from a policy or requirement may do so through the College of Nursing and Health Sciences' petition process.
 Exception requests are considered on an individual basis considering the strength of the submitted evidence or rationale.
 Students should contact their advisor for information on the petition process.

-CNHS Communication Acknowledgement
+CNHS Communication Acknowledgement\